class HexaPDF:: Composer

 If no attributes are given, the page style name is returned.
 In case it does not exist, nil is returned.

 If one or more page style attributes are given, a new HexaPDF::Layout::PageStyle object with those attribute values is created, stored under name and returned.
-If a block is provided, it is used to define the page template.
+Additionally, if a block is provided, it is used to define the page template.

 Example: